andreaglopez/andreaglopez/README.md

 I'm Andrea Gil-Lopez(she/her), a current sophomore at Rutgers University majoring in Computer and Political Science.

+#### 🔭 What am I working on?
+- Trying to create my website!

 #### 👩🏽💻 Experience
 - Research Assistant (Fall 2020)
-- Computer Science Peer Mentor (Spring and Fall 2020)
+- Computer Science Peer Tutor (Spring 2020 - Present)

 #### 🎨 Interested in
 - Software engineering
 - Data science
+- Public Policy

 #### ❤️ Passionate about
 - Diversity in tech
+-